powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 A corresponding 'SvPowerFlow' is written for the terminal in the SV.
 In case of a node-breaker or CIM100 export, the terminal will refer to a `ConnectivityNode`.

+If the EQ profile is not exported and the network contains fictitious injections, note that the references to equipment in the SSH and SV will be invalid.

 (cgmes-shunt-compensator-export)=
 ### Shunt compensator